LegumeFederation/cvitjs/README.md

 In this example, to display the test1 dataset the URL would be: `your-CViTjs-URL/?data=test1`

-For each dataset you will need at least one <a href="http://gmod.org/wiki/GFF3">GFF3</a> file defining the backbones and and while not reuired, it is reccomended that you create a visualisation configuration file, typically named cvit.ini.
+For each dataset you will need at least one <a href="http://gmod.org/wiki/GFF3">GFF3</a> file defining the backbones and and while not required, it is reccomended that you create a visualisation configuration file, typically named cvit.ini.

 Almost every aspect of the presentation of the image can be controlled in the configuration file.
 See the [sample file](data/test1/test1.conf) in data/test1/ or [the configuration readme](Configuration.md) for more information.